mitul88/swapi-app/README.md

 ### SWAPI service link is below
 https://github.com/mitul88/swapi-app
 ## This is a simple project.
 Which only fetch data from service.
 User can view all search particular character
+### before running please install the npm packages byt typing "npm install" in the command prompt

 ## Dependencies